Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Finding Feasible Teams in a Scheduling Model

 \subsection{The Scheduling Model}

 A project consists of a set $\mathcal{T} = \{t_1, t_2, \dots, t_q\}$ of $q$ independent tasks.
 The tasks can be processed sequentially or in parallel.
 The tasks are indivisible: a task must be processed on a single processor.
 Once started, a task cannot be interrupted.
-All tasks must be completed before $d$, the project's deadline.
+All tasks must be completed before a given time $d$, the project's deadline.

-Agents correspond to processors (in this section we use the words the agent and the processor interchangeably).
+Agents correspond to processors (in this section we use terms ``agent'' and ``processor'' interchangeably).
 Each agent has certain skills which are represented as the speed of executing the tasks.
-Thus, for each agent $i$ we define the skill vector $s_i = \langle s_{i, 1}, s_{i, 2}, \dots s_{i, q} \rangle$ which has the following meaning: agent $i$ is able to finish task $t_j$ within $s_{i, j}$ time units (with $s_{i, j}=\infty$ when an agent is unable to finish the task).
-We assume that $s_i$ is known (it can be well approximated from e.g. past behavior of the agent certified by clients in form of reviews).
+Thus, for each agent $i$ we define the skill vector $s_i = \langle s_{i, 1}, s_{i, 2}, \dots s_{i, q} \rangle$ which has the following meaning: agent $i$ is able to finish task $t_j$ within $s_{i, j}$ time units (with $s_{i, j}=\infty$ when the agent is unable to finish the task).
+We assume that $s_i$ is known for each agent (it can be well approximated, e.g., from past behavior of the agents certified by clients in form of reviews).
 An agent can process only a single task at each time moment---if she wants to process more than one task, she must execute the tasks sequentially.
 We assume that only a single agent can work on a given task.
 This assumption is not as restrictive as it may appear; if the task $t_i$ is large and can be processed by multiple agents in parallel, the project client will rather replace $t_i$ by a number of smaller tasks.